Skip to main content

 kong-plugin-pangea-ai-guard

-Once started, Kong Gateway will load the declared configuration and apply the Pangea AI Guard plugins to the configured routes.
+Once started, Kong Gateway loads the declared configuration and applies the Pangea AI Guard plugins to the configured routes.

 You can now send a request through the gateway to verify that the request and response content are being processed by AI Guard.

-This example demonstrates how the Pangea AI Guard plugins detect and mitigate risks in LLM interactions via the OpenAI API.
+This example shows how the Pangea AI Guard plugins detect and mitigate risks in LLM traffic by blocking malicious requests and filtering unsafe responses.
+The plugins work the same way regardless of the model or provider.
+For demonstration purposes, we’ll use the public OpenAI API.

 Export your OpenAI API key :